top of page

 What does it mean to be authentic?
 To me, it’s about being yourself and being genuine.
 That’s sometimes easier said than done.

-Over the years, as business dress codes have evolved, the line between my business and leisure wardrobe has blurred.
+Over the years, as business dress codes have evolved, the line between my work and leisure wardrobe has blurred.
 I’ve realized this has also allowed me to feel more authentic in how I show up and interact with clients and colleagues.
 For many of us, our clothes, accessories, hairstyle, or other things are important in feeling confident and empowered.
 Minimizing the restrictions we put on people with dress codes can do wonders for their engagement.

-Professional Me Laughing Me Fun-Loving Me
+Professional Me Casual Me Fun-Loving Me

 Photo Credit: Julie Kaplan Photography